mciocchi/cyanide/README.md

 * easy project specific configuration via .cy/init.el files

+* A way to automatically initialize projects from git or from an arbitrary local directory

 * a dead-simple means for users to define project lifecycle tasks (compile, test, run, etc.)